cepdnaclk/e19-4yp-RISC-V-SoC-With-Neuromorphic-Accelerator-for-SNNs/docs/README.md

 ## Abstract

-This project focuses on designing a **RISC-V SoC** integrated with a **SIB Neuromorphic Accelerator** for **small-scale Spiking Neural Network (SNN) applications**.
+This project focuses on designing a **RISC-V SoC** integrated with a **Neuromorphic Accelerator** for **small-scale Spiking Neural Network (SNN) applications**.
 The **RISC-V processor** manages the accelerator to enable **low-power, low-latency edge computing**.
 This system is aimed at providing efficient, real-time AI capabilities for embedded systems and edge devices, ideal for neuromorphic processing.

 ## Related works